We all get frustrated; it’s part of the human experience.

 4. Use Frustration to Interrupt Your Daily Affairs

-We all have been there: frustrated beyond belief, paralyzed, and perplexed with our given reality, maybe unable to move forward.
+We all have been there: frustrated beyond belief, paralyzed, and perplexed by our given reality, maybe unable to move forward.

 However, what most people don’t know about frustration is that it is a golden opportunity to let it interrupt your daily affairs.

-So when you face a random bout of frustration throughout your day, don’t go back to what you were doing.
-Instead, do the opposite.
+So, when you face a random bout of frustration throughout your day, don’t go back to what you were doing.

-See what it has to tell you, what opportunities lie hidden within, and take a different approach to achieving your desired end result.
+See what it has to tell you, what opportunities lie hidden within, and take a different approach to achieve your desired end result.